 You will need to thaw the puff pastry first.
 For this recipe in particular, I used puff pastry squares that were approximately 5×5 inches each.

-Sprinkle black caraway seeds on each pastry and bake at 400F for about 30-35 minutes until golden brown.
+Sprinkle black caraway seeds on each pastry and bake at 400F for about 20-25 minutes or until golden brown.

 Or maybe you want to join The Bossy Kitchen community group where you can share your creations made from this blog or from other sources.
 Everyone is welcome to join!